lee-zq/Multichannel-GCForest/README.md

 This project implements a **multi-channel deep-forest** based on the pylablanche's [work](https://github.com/pylablanche/gcForest).
 Thus, the project allows you to input multi-channels images.
 # Using GCForest
-The project contains a small sample data set, so you can directly run *main.py* for training, and you can directly see the test results
+The project contains a small sample data set, so you can directly run *main.py* for training, and you can directly see the test results\n
 '''
-cd ./
+cd ./ \n
 python main.py
 '''